square/square-nodejs-sdk/doc/api/gift-cards.md

 # Retrieve Gift Card From Nonce

-Retrieves a gift card using a nonce (a secure token) that represents the gift card.
+Retrieves a gift card using a secure payment token that represents the gift card.

 ```ts
 async retrieveGiftCardFromNonce(